Allied Democratic Forces insurgency: Military

-Territorial administrator of the Lubero Territory, Colonel Alain Kikewa, said on 3 January, 2025 that FARDC forces were instrumental in maintaining control and calm in the core of Lubero but expressed regret over individuals displaced or in distress due to conflict in the region.
+Territorial administrator of Lubero Territory, Colonel Alain Kikewa, said on 3 January 2025 that FARDC forces were instrumental in maintaining control and calm in the core of Lubero but expressed regret over individuals displaced or in distress due to conflict in the region.

 Independent associations

 The Taximen en Danger association reported the same day that 31 motorcycle taxi drivers were killed and 48 motorcycles were burned or stolen by both ADF rebels and nonidentifiable attackers throughout 2024.
 Coordinator Jérôme Malule lamented the deaths and losses of taxi drivers, claimed armed groups use barriers to levy hefty taxes, noted the importance of drivers in the local economy, and called for justice where no public hearing against attackers has been held.

 The CRDH reflected on Operation Shujaa on the same day.
-It noted a relative peace in the Irumu territory, particularly in the Banyali and Bahema Mitego chiefdoms, underscored the existence of the group's stronghold in the Walese Vonkutu chiefdom, found movements towards the Mambasa territory, and praised the release of several hostages.
-CRDH coordinator for Ituri, Christophe Muyanderu, found that many operations were, however, "poorly planned," forcing rebels into unsecured areas where populations remained vulnerable, noting the group's movement into the Mambasa territory.
+It noted a relative peace in the Irumu Territory, particularly in the Banyali and Bahema Mitego chiefdoms, underscored the existence of the group's stronghold in the Walese Vonkutu chiefdom, found movements towards Mambasa Territory, and praised the release of several hostages.
+CRDH coordinator for Ituri, Christophe Muyanderu, found that many operations were, however, "poorly planned," forcing rebels into unsecured areas where populations remained vulnerable, noting the group's movement into the Mambasa Territory.

 The Safeguarding Health in Conflict Coalition (SHCC) reported than in 2024, there were "84 incidents of violence against or obstruction of health care," down from 118 in 2023 and 136 in 2022.
 In 2024, eight heath personnel were killed, nine kidnapped, and many supplies looted.
 The ADF were one of many rebel groups in the region which contributed to these figures.

-Other

-On 4 January 2025, President of the Beni civil society, Pepin Kavota, welcomed the peace during end-of-year celebrations in and around Beni and congratulated the urban security committee.
-He echoed the sentiment regarding the peace in the region throughout the year of 2024 altogether.
-Beni urban police spokesperson thanked MONUSCO for their donations of jeeps, fuel, and food.